Runyenjes: Geography

-According to Google maps, you can walk non-stop from Runyenjes town to the top of Mt.
-Kenya in approximately 18 hr 31 min, a distance of about 74 km.
+According to Google Maps, you can walk non-stop from Runyenjes town to the top of Mt.
+Kenya in approximately 18 hours and 31 minutes, a distance of about 74 km.

-Towns surrounding or nearby Runyenjes include Kianjokoma, Karurumo, Kigumo, Kathageri, Mukuuri, Kanja, Mufu, Rukuriri, Ena, Gichiche, Kathanjuri, Kyeni, Makutano, Kiaragana and Nthagaiya.
+Towns surrounding or nearby Runyenjes include Kianjokoma, Karurumo, Kigumo, Kathageri, Mukuuri, Kanja, Mufu, Rukuriri, Ena, Gichiche, Kathanjuri, Kyeni, Makutano, Kiaragana, Kigaa and Nthagaiya.

 Demographics

 The population of Runyenjes is estimated to be 58,000 people, majority of which are of the Embu People heritage and speak Kiembu, a Bantu language, as well as Kiswahili and English, the two official languages in Kenya.

 Government

 Runyenjes serves as constituency and municipality.

 Religion

-Similar to the rest of Embu county, most of the residents identify as Christians.
-There are several major Christian denominations churches located in or around the municipality, including but not limited to, the Anglican Church of Kenya, The Roman Catholic Church of Kenya, SDA Church and the Salvation Army Church.
-Well known church buildings include ACK St. Philips Rukuriri, St. Joseph Mukasa Catholic Church Mbiruri among many others.
+Similar to the rest of Embu County, most of the residents identify as Christians.
+There are several major Christian denominations churches located in or around the municipality, including but not limited to, the Anglican Church of Kenya, The Roman Catholic Church of Kenya, the SDA Church, and the Salvation Army Church.
+Well-known church buildings include ACK St. Philips Rukuriri and St. Joseph Mukasa Catholic Church, Mbiruri among, many others.